 Count on it: ADHD was over-represented in that meeting I attended with my friend.

 No doubt ADHD scampers through thousands of other AA-centered rooms, including private substance-use clinics.
 Unfortunately, many of those clinics woefully over-rely on their interpretations of AA—and under-rely on addressing underlying psychiatric or neurocognitive challenges.

 So yes, I get it now: the potential neurobiological underpinnings of addiction, that is.
 So why don’t many substance-abuse treatment centers get it?
 The vast majority of them still base their programs on the AA model, established almost a century ago.

 No doubt: AA might have been the best (if not only) alternative for several decades.
 Absolutely, AA groups still help people, including people with ADHD and other conditions.

 The provenance of free public groups is one thing.
-Substance-abuse treatment centers, often costly, are quite another.
+Yet, often-quite-costly substance-abuse treatment centers are quite another.

 So why are so many “treatment centers” unskilled in—and even hostile to recognizing—the connection between untreated psychiatric conditions and substance-use?